A biological control agent is an organism, such as an insect or plant disease, that is used to control a pest species.

 Before a biological control agent is released into the Australian environment, it must be established, via risk analysis, that the risk associated with release is very low or negligible, consistent with Australia’s appropriate level of protection (ALOP).

-Risk analyses for biological control agents are undertaken within the Department of Agriculture and Water Resources by technical and scientific experts in consultation with scientific specialists and other stakeholders.
+Risk analyses for biological control agents are undertaken within the Department of Agriculture by technical and scientific experts in consultation with scientific specialists and other stakeholders.
 The risk analyses are based upon an initial submission for release of a biological control agent, which contains the results of host specificity testing.
 Based on the risk analysis, the department provides a recommendation to allow release only if the risk is considered acceptable.

 The department assesses the risk under the Biosecurity Act 2015.
-A parallel process operates for the assessment of biological control release applications, with the Department of the Environment also making a ruling under the Environment Protection and Biodiversity Conservation Act 1999.
+A parallel process operates for the assessment of biological control release applications, with the Department of the Environment and Energy also making a ruling under the Environment Protection and Biodiversity Conservation Act 1999.

 Host specificity testing